BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 The ARID model inverts traditional access control.
 Rather than "who are you and what are you allowed to do?", Hubert asks "what capability token do you hold?"
 The ARID itself is the authorization, a bearer token that grants access to whoever possesses it:

-- **No accounts or identity**: The storage network never learns who you are.
+- No accounts or identity: The storage network never learns who you are.
 Authorization is possession of the ARID, not authentication against an identity provider.
-- **Delegable**: Sharing an ARID grants the recipient the same capabilities you have.
+- Delegable: Sharing an ARID grants the recipient the same capabilities you have.
-- **Ephemeral**: Each ARID is used once; there is no long-lived identity to track or compromise.
+- Ephemeral: Each ARID is used once; there is no long-lived identity to track or compromise.

 ### 2.4 Transport Agnosticism